TnTech-ECE/S25_Team3_MyCapstoneProject/Conceptual_Design.md

 #### Depending on time restraints and the preferences of the campus police, this project may also do the following:
 1. The system may determine the location of the drone’s user and upload this information to the website.
-2. The system may increase the urgency of the alert if a drone is detected in a specific geographical region deemed of higher importance.
+2. The system may increase the urgency of the alert if a drone is detected in a specific geographical region deemed of higher importance by the police department.
 3. The system may be extended to track drones over the Golden Eagle Golf Club and the Hyder-Burks Agriculture Pavilion.

 ### Drone Tracking System Constraints
-#### The drone tracking system will be constrained in a manner of different ways.
-blah blah blah
+The drone tracking system is primarily contrained by the legal standards of the United States of America, the State of Tennessee, and Tennessee Tech University.
+It is additionally constrained by the ethical and professional duties levied on all engineers in the process of designing a new product.
+The legal and moral obligations by which this project is constrained are examined in closer detail in the Ethical, Professional, and Standards Consideration section immediately below.

+## Ethical, Professional, and Standards Consideration
+### Legal Standards
+#### Federal Level Standards

+#### TTU Policies

+### Ethical Responsibilities

+### Broader Impact

 ### Background

 Each month, the FAA receives numerous reports from various sources, including pilots and law enforcement, highlighting unauthorized flights of unmanned aircraft systems (UAS).
 These reports detail specific cases where drone operators’ incompetence has potentially endangered lives.
 To understand how the team's drone tracking project seeks to protect civilian lives, maintain privacy, and ensure security, it’s essential to examine the origins of UAS regulations and the constraints placed on drones at TTU campuses.